Marketing toolkit for ambitious companies

 I have always found Igor’s Naming Guide to be very helpful guidance for coming up with good product and company names.
 (Read how I picked Articulate as a name for an example.
-My colleague Katelyn also has some good advice on how to choose a great name.)
+My colleagues also have some good advice on powerful team names and how to choose a great product or company name.)

 Even with small, internal projects a good name can be a useful tool.
 And that is what this article is about: choosing good project name ideas.

 Right now, at Articulate, we have the following projects underway: